 One type of echocardiogram our providers may perform is a bubble echocardiogram.
 During this procedure, a saltwater substance with air bubbles will be injected into the patient’s veins through an IV.
-This examination is used to test if there exists any holes in the patient’s heart that is reducing blood flow and causing neurological symptoms.
+This examination is used to test if any holes exist in the patient’s heart that are reducing blood flow and causing neurological symptoms.

 Exercise Treadmill Test

-Also known as a stress EKG, during an exercise treadmill test we will check for any abnormalities in your heart rate or blood flow as you exercise, either running or walking on a treadmill or riding a stationary bicycle.
+Also known as a stress EKG, the exercise treadmill test lets us check for any abnormalities in your heart rate or blood flow as you exercise, either running or walking on a treadmill or riding a stationary bicycle.

 Abdominal Aortic Ultrasound

 Carotid arteries are other essential blood vessels that carry blood to the brain.
 During a carotid ultrasound test, our providers will examine these arteries, looking for any plaque that may be preventing proper blood flow.
-If abnormal you may be referred to a vascular surgeon to perform an endarterectomy, or to remove the plaque buildup.
+If we notice anything abnormal, we may refer you to a vascular surgeon to perform an endarterectomy, or to remove the plaque buildup.

-We also may monitor heart rate for a 24 or 48 hour period using a Holter monitor.
+We also may monitor your heart rate for a 24- or 48-hour period using a Holter monitor.
 Patients may leave our center and go about their daily routines wearing the Holter monitor, then visit us again after the testing period to detach it.
 This test helps us identify any cardiac arrhythmia.

 21-day Cardiac Event Monitor